 Some former participants have stated they felt their treatment experience was invaluable.
 Some parents have even stated their belief that wilderness therapy may have saved their children’s life.

-Patrick Burns, a participant in an Oregon-based wilderness therapy program in 1994 states: “My wilderness experience, I will confess, was not easy and my progress was not always linear.
+Patrick Burns, a participant in an Oregon-based wilderness therapy program in 1994 states: “My own wilderness adventure therapy experience, I will confess, was not easy and my progress was not always linear.

 Intended benefits include developing an appreciation for the outdoors, self-reliance, improved self-esteem, healthier coping mechanisms, peer engagement, respect for authority, cooperation, trust, and more.